A 4-Part Guide On The Effects Of CBD On Anxiety

 Cannabidiol (CBD) is one of over 100 natural compounds also known as cannabinoids in the Cannabis plant.
 Most people have heard of THC or Tetrahydrocannabinol.
 It's the substance that gets you high, although for many people THC can bring on feelings of paranoia and anxiety.

 However CBD is considered non-psychoactive, and an increasing number of studies point towards its anti-inflammatory, neuroprotective and antiepileptic qualities.
 So far, most research hasn't made it beyond the science lab, with very few human trials taking place.
-However, in the case of CBD and its anxiolytic (anti-anxiety) effects, a number of trials on real, live people have been documented showing that taking CBD does, in fact, reduce feelings of anxiety.
+However, in the case of CBD and its anxiolytic (anti-anxiety) effects, some of trials on real, live people have been documented showing that taking CBD does, reduce feelings of anxiety.

 The Vital Role Of Endocannabinoid System